Carina-P/ms3-best-books/README.md

 **depending on viewport size**, the larger screen width the more columns.
 This applies to:
     - Best in category buttons (with coloured background) on home page.
     - Information about books resulting from search to add book on home page.
-    - Information about books resulting from search for books in sites database and searching for books that are best in specific category.
-The result is shown in search result page.
+    - Information about books resulting from search for books in "this database" and searching for books that are best in specific category.
+The result is shown in "Search result page".
-    - The different category groups shown in category groups page. in search result page.
+    - The different category groups shown in "Category groups page".
 - **"Instruction"** in beginning of home page is **wider on smaller viewports**.
 And that also applies to the width of the **carousel** on the home page.
 - On **very small devices** (width less than 400px) the **font size is 14px**.